 Travelling to Germany on my own when I was 15; getting on my 5-geared bike and hostelling with a school friend along the very hilly south coast from Hastings along over Beachy Head and The Seven Sisters, eventually heading inland and up through Winchester; hiking on the South Downs with a group of mates… just a few of the adventures I had before I even left home for art school in Cornwall (which is still my home) when I was 19.

 But then what?
 Loads of mini adventures: walking (10 mile hikes, obviously), cycling and trail running (I couldn’t stop moving) and plenty of family walking holidays in The Lake District or wild camping on Dartmoor and the like.
 Then something happened: I saw the ‘big 40’ creeping over the horizon.
-And that was just a wee bit out of my comfort zone.

 I would not be down and out at 40: I, would be a hiker.